jeffjen/ambd/example/README.md

 ./ambctl create --name redis --src :6379 --dst redis:6379
 ```

-Now the app works properly.
-But why go through all this trouble when you could
+But why go through all this trouble when you could  just as easily specify
-just as easily used `redis:6379` in your app?
+`redis:6379` to connect in your app?
+Suppose I want to talk to a different

-Suppose I want to talk to a differnt redis node, but I don't want to stop my
+Redis node, but I don't want to stop my app to change code and/or redeploy.
-app to change code and/or redeploy.
-I could reconfigure `ambassador` to do
+I could configure `ambd` by
 ```
 ./ambctl cancel --name redis
 ./ambctl create --name redis --src :6379 --dst remote-redis:6379